This is the 7th and last episode in our series The Long Road to Reform.

 When Popes are elected, they pick a name they want to take for their tenure as the head of the Church.
-Pius wasn’t born with that name, nor was “Alexander” his birth name.
-The name a pope selects gives us a hint to how he sees his role and what he hopes to accomplish.
+The papal name gives us a hint how he sees his role; what he hopes to accomplish.

-Julius was only the second to take that name, which ists as a harbinger for what he aimed to do.
-Appointed a cardinal by his uncle Sixtus IV, Julius modeled himself more after Caesar than any saint.
-Like most of the popes of that era, Julius was a patron of the arts.
+Julius was only the second to take that name, which exists as a harbinger for what he aimed to do.
+Appointed a cardinal by his uncle Sixtus IV, Julius modeled himself more after Julius Caesar than any saint.
+Like many of the popes of that era, Julius was a patron of the arts.

 During his pontificate, Michelangelo finished the Sistine Chapel, and Raphael’s frescoes decorated the Vatican.